TromboneScott/Oscars/README.txt

   e.
 Choose Link = Form Responses 1 (the tab name) and Embed = Comma-separated values (.csv)
   f.
 Check box for "Automatically rebulish when changes are made"
   g.
 Click "Publish"
   h.
-Copy the URL it generates and use that on the command line when running the oscars programs
+Copy the URL it generates and paste it as the only line in the file: ResponsesURL.txt

 Update any code and files as needed
 1. git add <file> (for each <file>)